maildev/maildev/docs/api.md

 // some business with the existing app

-// Define a route for the middleware (path) var maildev = new MailDev({
+// Define a route for the base path var maildev = new MailDev({
-  middleware: '/maildev'
+  basePathname: '/maildev'
 });

-// Maildev running on localhost:1080/maildev
+// Maildev now running on localhost:1080/maildev
 maildev.listen(function(err) {
   console.log('We can now sent emails to port 1025!');
 });